Gusii people: Trade

 The primary form of trade carried out in pre-colonial times was barter, and mostly took place within homesteads, as well as with neighbouring communities, especially the Luo; tools, weapons, crafts, livestock, and agricultural products were commonly exchanged.
 Cattle were an important form of currency, and goats served a lower valued currency.
 Barter trade between the Abagusii and the Luo took place at border markets and Abagusii farms, and was mainly carried out by women.

 In the modern age, the Abagusii have established shopping centers, shops, and markets, further connecting them to the rest of Kenya, as opposed to their comparatively isolated pre-colonial economies.

-Division of labor
+Division of labour

-Traditionally, Abagusii society divided labor between men and women.
+Traditionally, Abagusii society divided labour between men and women.
 Women were expected to cook, brew, clean, cultivate and process crops, and fetch water and firewood; men were expected to herd, build houses and fences, clear crop fields, among other duties.
 Men were less involved in crop cultivation compared to women.
 Herding was primarily carried out by boys and unmarried men, and girls and unmarried women helped with crop cultivation.
 This division of labor has broken down over time, and women have gradually taken over many of the men's traditional duties.